Tatrinote: Education

-There is a boys' secondary school and a girls' higher secondary school and several middle and primary schools in Tatrinote.
+In Tatrinote, there exists both a boys' higher secondary school and a girls' higher secondary school, alongside several middle and primary schools.

 Economy

 The economy of Tatrinote is rural contributed mainly by the agricultural sector, while the services sector is very limited.
 The majority of people of the village are farmers who grow wheat, corn and rice.
 Although trade has been started between two parts of Kashmir but it is restricted to few items.
 Authorities of India and Pakistan decide tradable items, at present food supplies are traded from this village.
 Nevertheless on a small scale and restricted items trade, this cross border trade has brought some economic prosperity in the area.

 A significant number of people from this village also work overseas especially England, New Zealand, Middle East and the United States.
 The main source of the income of people is remittance from overseas.
 A road connects Tatrinote to Indian Poonch through Chakan Da Bagh crossing points.
 The trade between two parts of Kashmir has brought a positive change in the socio-economic life of this area.